blwh/blwh.github.io/index.md

 ---
 layout: home
-author_profile: true
 ---

 This is the WIP homepage of its author, Lucas Hedström.
-The initial idea was to have an online CV, but it never felt important enough to actually bother making a website.
-Then I realised I had no way of writing down recipes that was easily available online, which was obviously a bigger issue, since it made me make this website.
+The initial idea was to have an online CV and a way to share my public projects, but it never felt important enough to actually bother making a website.

+One day I realised I had no way of writing down recipes that was easily available online (for me).
+This was obviously a bigger issue, since it made me make this website.
-The current roadmap;

 - [x] Recipes (added continously)
-- [ ] CV
+- [x] CV
-- [ ] Projects (not many public ones)
+- [ ] Projects
-- [ ] List of publications
+- [x] List of publications (supplied through my CV.
+DRY!)